 Article VII.
 Proportional Representation

-Elections for at-large coordinating committee positions shall use Instant Runoff Voting if there are more candidates than open seats.
+Elections for at-large Coordinating Committee positions shall use Instant Runoff Voting if there are more candidates than open seats.
 At each round, ties shall be broken by lot.
-If there are equal or fewer candidates than seats, the membership shall vote yes or no for each candidate and that candidate shall be elected if he or she receives at least 2/3 yes votes.
+If there are equal or fewer candidates than seats, the membership shall vote yes or no for each candidate and that candidate shall be elected if they receive at least two thirds (2/3) yes votes.

 Article VIII.
 Decision Making

 - The right to participate in the decision making process shall be extended to all members as described in Article V, 3 of these Bylaws.

 - Unless otherwise specified in the Constitution or in these Bylaws, all decisions shall be made by a majority vote.